DIAGNOSTIC TOOLS FOR DETECTING INFECTIOUS DISEASES

 Zika Virus, an enduring public health concern

 Infectious diseases represent a major cause of death worldwide.
 Following the 2014 Ebola outbreak, Zika virus became the next virus to create a significant public health concern.
 Since then, Zika virus has spread widely throughout South and Central America and the Caribbean, and continues to proliferate today, despite no longer being classified as a public health emergency by the World Health Organization.
 Although Zika virus is mainly spread by the bite of infected mosquitoes, transmission through sexual intercourse and from pregnant mothers to fetuses has also been documented.
-The Centres for Disease Control and Prevention (CDC) has recorded Zika virus infection during pregnancy as a cause of congenital microcephaly and severe brain abnormalities, known as congenital Zika syndrome.
+The Centers for Disease Control and Prevention (CDC) has recorded Zika virus infection during pregnancy as a cause of congenital microcephaly and severe brain abnormalities, known as congenital Zika syndrome.
 Zika virus has also been linked to other problems in pregnancies such as miscarriages, stillbirths, and other birth defects.
 Therefore, it is increasingly important to diagnose and manage these conditions with speed and accuracy.

 An urgent need for accurate testing